ai-cfia/ailab-db/search-scores-and-weights.md

       - FROM Scaling: 0.0 = doesn't include crucial information or instructions TO 1.0 = includes crucial information or instructions

 By incorporating these scoring parameters, we fine-tune the document retrieval process to align with user needs.
 It allows us to prioritize documents that are not only recent, popular, and representative but also closely related to the user's specific search criteria.
 This multi-faceted approach enhances the efficiency and effectiveness of our document retrieval system, ensuring a more tailored and user-friendly experience.

+## Future

+In addition to our current considerations, we can explore the integration of thematic context into our scoring system.
+Thematic context involves a specific focus on the subject or theme related to the user's query, ensuring that the context is taken into account during the initial score calculation.
+To implement this, we would need to incorporate topic labels for documents, a feature not yet incorporated in our system.
+Planning for such additional scores allows us to enhance the depth and relevance of our responses by considering the specific themes associated with user queries.